budget furniture

 Making the Right Choice

-Solid wood furniture generally requires a larger upfront investment while particle board is more affordable.
+Solid wood furniture generally requires a larger upfront investment, while particle board is more affordable.
 But natural wood lasts much longer and can be repaired, refinished, and passed down through generations.
 These very traits make natural hardwood a more eco-friendly choice in the long run.
 Particle board has a shorter lifespan and is typically single-use.

 When it comes to aesthetics, solid wood is known for its natural beauty and distinctive features that make each piece personal to you.
 Particle board with wood veneer, on the other hand, has a uniform appearance.
 Often mass-produced and easily accessible, a piece of furniture built from this material doesn’t have distinctive qualities that make it uniquely yours.